tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Think about more, smaller instances - granularity
 - Use with ALB's for elasticity - abstraction
 - ASG defines WHEN and WHERE, LT defines WHAT

+### ASG - Scaling Policies

+With step scaling and simple scaling, you choose scaling metrics and threshold values for the CloudWatch alarms that trigger the scaling process.
+You also define how your Auto Scaling group should be scaled when a threshold is in breach for a specified number of evaluation periods.

+Step scaling policies and simple scaling policies are two of the dynamic scaling options available for you to use.
+Both require you to create CloudWatch alarms for the scaling policies.
+Both require you to specify the high and low thresholds for the alarms.
+Both require you to define whether to add or remove instances, and how many, or set the group to an exact size.

+The main difference between the policy types is the step adjustments that you get with step scaling policies.
+When step adjustments are applied, and they increase or decrease the current capacity of your Auto Scaling group, the adjustments vary based on the size of the alarm breach.